skdishansachin/spring-boot-recipes/recipes/logging.md

 ### Logging to the console

 You can log messages from any class using the `Logger` interface.
-To configure logging to write to a **console**, you can set this up in the `application.properties` or `application.yml` file.
+To configure logging to write to a **console**, you can set this up in the `application.properties` or `application.yaml` file.

 #### Using `application.properties`

-In your `src/main/resources/application.properties`, configure console-based logging like this:
+For those using `application.properties`, configure console-based logging like this:

 ```properties
 logging.level.root=INFO
 ```

-#### Using `application.yml`
+#### Using `application.yaml`

-If you're using YAML configuration (`src/main/resources/application.yml`), the setup would look like this:
+For those using `application.yaml`, the setup would look like this:

 ```yaml
 logging: